 - Prescription medications and spare glasses

 - Copies of important family documents like identification (copy of your driver’s license or birth certificate and social security card), insurance policy declaration pages, and bank account records.
 Family phone numbers and emails.
-Put these in a waterproof container or bag.
+Create a survival binder and put it in a waterproof container or bag.

 - Enough cash and change to pay for gasoline, tolls, motel and food for three days.